SohamKore/Mail-Toolset/README.md

 # Run Files:
-# Instructions to run tools are written inside each script
+# Instructions for running each tool are provided within their respective scripts."